caffeinehit/django-follow/README.rst

 Template Tags
 ~~~~~~~~~~~~~

-django-follow ships a template tag that creates urls and one filter to
+django-follow ships a template tag that creates urls, a filter to check
-check if a user follows an object:
+if a user follows an object and a template tag to render the follow
+form.

 ::

     {% load follow_tags %}
     {% follow_url object %}
     {% request.user|is_following:object %}
+    {% follow_form object %}
+    {% follow_form object "your/custom/template.html" %}

 -  ``{% follow_url object %}``:
     Returns the URL to either follow or unfollow the object, depending